finopsfoundation/framework/_capabilities/education-enablement.md

 search-keywords: training adopting adoption culture assessment buy-in

 title: FinOps Education & Enablement
-description: FinOps Education & Enablement allows all those participating in FinOps practices to increase the business value of cloud by accelerating FinOps adoption.
+description: FinOps Education & Enablement allows all those participating in FinOps practices to increase the business value of cloud by accelerating FinOps adoption and training.
 page-identifier: capability_education-enablement
 framework-capability-title: FinOps Education & Enablement
-framework-capability-desc: FinOps Education & Enablement allows all those participating in FinOps practices to increase the business value of cloud by accelerating FinOps adoption.
+framework-capability-desc: FinOps Education & Enablement allows all those participating in FinOps practices to increase the business value of cloud by accelerating FinOps adoption and training.
 label:
 order: 18